damalis/bagisto-iyzico/README.md

 add |```SESSION_SAME_SITE=none```| in the .env file and run ```php artisan config:cache```.

-tried with Bagisto Version 2.3.7 product
+tested with Bagisto Version 2.3.7 product